Free Trial

 What is Invesco DB Energy Fund's current short interest?

-Short interest is the volume of Invesco DB Energy Fund shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 24,400 shares of DBE short.
+Short interest is the volume of Invesco DB Energy Fund shares that have been sold short but have not yet been closed out or covered.
+As of April 15th, traders have sold 127,038 shares of DBE short.
+4.38% of Invesco DB Energy Fund's shares are currently sold short.
 Learn More on Invesco DB Energy Fund's current short interest.

 What is a good short interest ratio for Invesco DB Energy Fund?